Window Terminology Guide: Key Terms to Know

 Why Window Terminology Matters

-Windows are a long-term investment in your home.
+Windows are a long-term investment in your Ohio home.
 They influence everything from energy savings and security to natural light and curb appeal.
 Knowing the basic window terms ensures you:

 • Understand product features and their benefits